 The local currency is called Cedi.
 Items you can expect to spend money on once in Ghana may include local transportation, dining out, food items, hotels or other accommodations when exploring the country, laundry, tips, gifts, handcrafts, etc.

 Food and water: It is recommended that vegetables be cooked and fruit peeled.
 You can easily buy groundnut (peanut) butter, plantain chips, fruit, crackers, biscuits, water, etc. Items like cheese can be found in larger towns like Ho.

 Milk is usually condensed.
 Breakfast is generally toast, eggs, or porridge; other meals are centered on a carbohydrate like rice, yam, corn, or cassava and are dripping in palm-nut oil.
 Protein choices are secondary and are usually goat, chicken, or fish (tilapia).
 Beans are also popular.
 Many volunteers carry protein and other food bars with them.

 Water sachets (called Pure Water) are easy to come by and very cheap.
 Be sure that the ones you purchase are factory sealed.

 Some volunteers are able to enjoy street food and even sometimes tolerate raw vegetables.
 Even if you have a strong stomach, we caution you to have a supply of medication should you have any distress.

-Photography: Most children and many adults love to have their photos taken and enjoy seeing the images on the camera.
-But in any new situation it is advisable not to take photos unless you check to make sure it is ok to do so.
+Photography: Most children and many adults love to have their photos taken.
+Most enjoy seeing the images on the camera.
+But, in any new situation it is advisable not to take photos unless you check to make sure it is ok to do so.
 Some people get very upset otherwise.

 Smoking and Drinking: Very few people in Ghana smoke and smoking is not looked upon favorably.
 If you are a smoker, please be sure to let us know before your trip.
 Drinking should only be done in moderation.
 You are in a small town and your students and fellow students will be very aware of your behavior.
 Be a good role model always.